PMA Review Process

 Standard Conditions of Approval

 The "Conditions of Approval" are the standard postapproval conditions imposed by FDA.
 These are applicable to all original PMAs and PMA supplements.
 As a condition of approval the sponsor agrees to abide by advertising and final printed labeling requirements and to submit adverse event reports, annual reports, and PMA supplements for certain changes.
 Additional specific conditions may be required for implanted devices.
-Applicants should carefully read the conditions of approval enclosed with the FDA approval letter.
+Applicants should carefully read the conditions of approval attached to the FDA approval letter.
 The "Conditions of Approval" is available on the Internet.

 PMA Amendments 814.37